 What is a commercial tenant?

-A commercial tenant is someone who has a commercial lease, the legally binding contract between the landlord and the business that occupies the property.
+This is someone who has a commercial lease, the legally binding contract between the landlord and the business that occupies the property.
 The lease gives the business the right to use it for business or commercial purposes and usually lasts for a set period of time.
 The tenant pays the landlord the agreed rent while the lease also defines the different terms and conditions that apply to both parties.

-Reasons to evict a commercial tenant
+Reasons to evict a tenant with a commercial lease

-Other reasons for commercial tenant eviction could be that the business has broken some terms of the lease, such as the type of business being carried out.
+Other reasons for eviction could be that the business has broken some terms of the lease, such as the type of business being carried out.
 It may even be a situation where there is illegal activity or there has been damage caused to the property.

 How to evict a commercial tenant with a lease?

-If the situation is where that eviction is the only course of action left, then it is important to understand the steps and follow these closely to protect yourself from legal action from the tenant.
+If the situation is where eviction is the only course of action left, then it is important to understand the steps and follow these closely to protect yourself from legal action from the tenant.

 The first step is to claim back possession of the property, which is known as forfeiture.
 You forfeit the lease using a specific clause to do this so you can show you have a legal reason for terminating the lease and evicting the tenant.